TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 Data Source: https://www.kaggle.com/sudalairajkumar/cryptocurrencypricehistory/data

 The above Tableau visual shows the Bollinger Bands for Bitcoin, Ethereum and Litecoin's price using moving average and utilizing the lower and upper band as price indicators.
 As we see, Bitcoin has witnessed a steady rise and its moving average has reasonably stayed with the lower and upper bands.
 This indicates less volatility and better foreseeability for prospective investors interested in investing in Bitcoin while for Ethereum, since upper and lower bands indicate volatility, we can see that it has suffered a drastic volatility in 2017 as the bands widened in the gap from the moving average in the middle.
-Though this trend was witnessed by almost all of the major cryptocurrencies in the year 2017 but volatility of Ethereum was higher than that of Bitcoin.<br />
+Though this trend was witnessed by almost all of the major cryptocurrencies in the year 2017 but volatility of Ethereum was higher than that of Bitcoin.
+Similarly for Litecoin, it has high volatility as compared to bitcoin, as there is more gap in upper and lower bands.<br />
 The reason being, Ethereum is an altcoin which makes it more prone to pump and dump behavior and less likely to be considered a long term asset.
-So, Ethereum being new to market is experiencing high supply ans people can move it around faster because of its low fees and block times.
-Litecoin also has high volatility as compared to bitcoin, as there is more gap in upper and lower bands.
+So, Ethereum being new to market is experiencing high supply and people can move it around faster because of its low fees and block times.
+Therefore, Bitcoin can be a better investment than the others.

 ### Disadvantages of charts shown above:

 The charts above cannot be compared on similar grounds as they all have different scales because of different average prices over the years and we are just plotting the absolute values.
-Also, for Ethereum since we are taking everyday values, tableau is putting a particular month three or four times to show the moving dates, which should not be the case.
+Also, for Ethereum the date axis is bit off, which should not be the case.
 It would be interesting to summarize the charts into one by taking the percentage difference of average closing prices on one axis, so that we can have standard grounds for comparison and based on that we can show how one is better than the other.
-This will also strike out the problem of "Eye beats memory".
+This will also strike out the problem of "Eye beats memory", as we can compare them in one chart.

 #### Comparing Bitcoin with S&P and Nasdaq Index